 Notre Dame quarterback Steve Beuerlein never even saw it coming.

-When the unsuspecting passer faked a handoff and rolled right in a scoreless game in the first quarter, Alabama linebacker Cornelius Bennett raced around the edge untouched and plowed him into the grass.
+When the unsuspecting passer faked a handoff and rolled right in a scoreless game in the first quarter, Bama linebacker Cornelius Bennett raced around the edge untouched and plowed him into the grass.

 It was the hit heard around college football that year, and Beuerlein hardly remembers it.
 That’s because Bennett hit him so hard he suffered a mild concussion.
 He later told the Chicago Tribune, “I saw mouths moving, but I heard no voices.”